 Interested in research, read more information

-- Investigation of a novel stroke therapy.
-Funded by: National Health and Medical Research Council (NHMRC) Project Grants 2013 from (2014 to 2016)
+- Novel pharmacological strategies to treat cognitive dysfunction in COPD.
+Funded by: National Health and Medical Research Council (NHMRC) Project Grants 2017 (for funding commencing in 2018) from (2018 to 2020)